 - You are a crown servant or a member of Her Majesty's Armed Forces.

 If you apply to vote by proxy in all future elections, you will need to have your application form signed by someone who supports your need for a proxy vote.
 For example, if you work away regularly, your employer may sign your form, or if you are unable to visit a polling station because of a disability, then your doctor may sign your form.

-You will be asked to provide a signature specimen and your date of birth - these are stored securely.
-If you are unable to sign in a consistent or distinctive way, perhaps because of a disability, you may be granted an exemption, called a waiver.
+You will be asked to provide a signature specimen and your date of birth, which are stored securely.
+If you are unable to sign in a consistent or distinctive way, perhaps because of a disability, you may be granted an exemption called a waiver.

-Please return the completed forms to:Elections team, Lichfield District Council, District Council House, Frog Lane, Lichfield, Staffs WS13 6YU
+Please return the completed form to:Elections team, Lichfield District Council, District Council House, Frog Lane, Lichfield, Staffs WS13 6YU